 - Assesses employee satisfaction with leadership policies and practices; work environment; rewards and recognition for professional accomplishment; opportunity for professional development and growth; and opportunity to contribute to achieving organizational mission.

 - Represents a snapshot in time of employees perceptions of the USGS workplace environment.
 The results are true and real in that they are the true and real perceptions of the respondents, which may or may not reflect the reality of the situation.

 - Measures factors that influence employees wanting to join, stay, or help the USGS meet its mission.

 - Allows managers to examine trends to determine accomplishments and identify areas for improvement.

-OPM collects and verifies responses from more than two hundred federal agencies before releasing the data.
-As a result, there are several months before the data are released.
+OPM collects and verifies responses from the more than two hundred federal agencies before releasing the data.
+As a results, there are several months of lag time before the data are released.
 For more detailed information about the survey visit: www.fedview.opm.gov.

 Once OPM releases the government-wide data, the Partnership for Public Service uses a subset of the data to create the Best Places to Work Index rankings for federal government agencies.
 This index includes:

 - Considering everything, how satisfied are you with your job?